-139. Monsanto designed a form for investigators to use in looking into for drift damage and to assure the complainant that even severe damage clear it would only investigate a dicamba drift complaint if it came from a
+149. Monsanto designed a form for investigators to use in looking into farmer complaints, which would "gather data that could defend Monsanto."21 BASF drafted a script for its investigators that directed them to deny liability for drift damage and to assure the complainant that even severe damage would not result in yield loss.